priyalviroja/security-paradox/src/epiphanies/the-noise-of-compliance.md

 <div class="epiphany-section">
 <span class="epiphany-label">The Reflection</span>

-Here's the pattern I keep seeing: **Compliance is noise masquerading as signal.**
+The pattern is clear: **Compliance is noise masquerading as signal.**

 It's visible, measurable, and often meaningless.
 We confuse the map for the territory, the checklist for the outcome, the certificate for safety.